aicenter/ShoDi/FORMATS.md

 The Distance Matrices obtained from our implementation automatically have the `.xdm` suffix.
 This suffix is not enforced when loading the Distance Matrix.

+#### CSV

+Very similar to the *CSV graph input format* described previously: This output is a CSV file containing the distance matrix of a graph.

+* The file does not have a header.
+* The file has its amount of rows equal to its amount of columns.
+* Each value on row `i` and column `j` represents the *distance* from node `i` to node `j`.
+* All values are positive integers.

 Output format when benchmarking